QuantumArchive/ethereum_class_01/notes.md

 and post the contracts to the blockchain. http://truffleframework.com/boxes/react

-testrpc is a nifty nodeapp that provides a local dev chain. https://github.com/ethereumjs/testrpc
+testrpc is a nifty nodeapp that provides a local dev ethereum chain. https://github.com/ethereumjs/testrpc

 At this point you are ready